ryuuart/long-nguyen-portfolio-2024/web/site/src/content/portfolio/mobi.md

 After this research step, I decided to rebrand Mobi part-by-part.
 I started by clarifying and making Mobi's mission clear.
 Members were often confused what they were supposed to do or be at Mobi.

 I decided to write a clear statement: At Mobi, you will be guaranteed to learn a new industry skill by the end of the meeting.
-I knew the paint points of listening to a lecture and seeing people walk out or fall asleep on it.
+I knew the pain points of listening to a lecture and seeing people walk out or fall asleep on it.
 It doesn't help that I could see members closing their laptops as we were coding along examples.

 Taking this into account, I took my learnings from AIGA and introduced small, bite-sized Mobi Bytes Workshops that were 80% hands-on exercise over lecture.
 I would not stand at the podium the entire time and assist with members directly over the workshop.
 I would pad out time to help catch members up knowing new concepts were overwhelming.